 |Shichidan / |

 Having a black belt does not automatically make someone an instructor.
-Many styles have additional requirements to become an instructor.
-Within Goshin-Jutsu, black belts can only become instructors with their teacher's verbal permission.
-However, all yudansha are expected to serve as assistant instructors during classes.
-If a student is not ready to take on some level of teaching responsibility, they are to remain an ikkyū until they develop in that sphere.
+Many styles, and many schools, have additional requirements to become an instructor.
+Within Goshin-Jutsu, black belts can only become instructors with their teacher's permission.
+However, all yūdansha are expected to serve as assistant instructors during classes.
+If a student is not ready to take on some level of teaching responsibility, then they are to remain an ikkyū until they develop in that sphere.

-Mudansha ranks are awarded at their instructor's discretion.
-Usually, this occurs after completing a comprehensive exam before their instructor.
-As the student progresses, more material is covered, and these exams will become longer and more arduous.
-Students rarely, if ever, fail a promotional exam; competent instructors won't offer promotions to anyone who is not completely, absolutely ready.
+The rank of hachikyū (8th level) is conferred upon everyone at birth.
+All other mudansha ranks are granted at the sole discretion of the head instructor of the student's main dōjō.
+Usually, this occurs upon completing a comprehensive exam before the head instructor.
+As the student progresses, additional material is introduced, and these exams become longer and more arduous.
+It should be noted that students rarely (if ever) fail a promotional exam, because competent instructors will not offer promotions to those who are not completely, absolutely ready.

 How to Earn Ranking Online

-Learning martial arts from books is like learning a foreign language from books.
+Learning martial arts from books or videos is like learning a foreign language from books.
 There’s no way of telling if you’re pronouncing things right without someone to correct you.
 To learn from books, you need to be able to honestly appraise what they cannot give you as well as what you can learn from them.
-You may not judge your own level of proficiency, just as you cannot award yourself a driver’s license or a high school diploma
+To make students as tough and hard as concrete, they need the Portland cement of an instructor's feedback.